OpenDreamProject/od-dm-reference/content/language/proc/icon_states.md

 name = "mode" # AUTOGEN STATIC
 default_value = "0" # AUTOGEN FIELD
 [extra.return]
-type = "null, text" # AUTOGEN FIELD
+type = "null, /list" # AUTOGEN SKIP description = "A list of strings containing the name of icon states."
 +++

+Icon files containing multiple icon states can be retrieved.
+The default, unnamed icon state is retrieved as "".